Public Relations and Communications

 Advanced Certificate in Public Relations and Communications Management

-This program is an extension of the certificate in Public Relations that can also be taken on its own.
+This 10-course program builds on the certificate in Public Relations that can also be taken on its own.
 It is primarily online, but there may be some options for in-person elective courses.
 Students can also specialize in an area such as non-profits, sport and events, and fine arts.
 This program can be taken part-time or full-time, depending on your course selection.

 Quick Facts